-We invite local artists to create and submit an original design for a stormwater drain grate, that'll help raise awareness of stormwater pollution.
+We invited local artists to create and submit an original design for a stormwater drain grate, that'll help raise awareness of stormwater pollution.

-The winning artist will receive a $250 voucher and your artwork painted on the stormwater grate on the corner of Lowe Street and Gladstone Road.
+Hannah will receive a $250 voucher and her artwork will be painted on the stormwater drain on the corner of Gladstone Rd and Lowe Street this week, weather permitting.

 About stormwater pollution to help with your design